 Greater UPSTATE NEW YORK ibl Consortium

 For the past several years, a group of professors in upstate New York have been meeting to share experiences related to the use of Inquiry Based Learning in their mathematics classes.
-Together with funding from the Educational Advancement Foundation, they have built upon this community in new and profound ways.
+Together with funding from the Educational Advancement Foundation and the Initiative for Mathematics Learning by Inquiry, they have built upon this community in new and profound ways.
 They invite you to see what is happening in their area, and how you may join in and get involved!

 - Support for your IBL experience.
 There are gatherings such as dinner meetings, or e-mail conversations to discuss all aspects of teaching IBL: planning, initial implementation, daily workings of the classroom, and writing of course notes.